sodalabsio/papertool/getting-started.md

 7. Editing working papers bucket:
   - Rename the `aaa` and `ssssss` folders to your `ArchiveCode` and `SeriesCode` respectively
   - Replace "aaa" in both `aaaarch.rdf` and `aaaseri.rdf` with your `ArchiveCode`
-  - Fill the rdf files with appropriate working paper information.
-IMPORTANT: The `URL` in `aaaarch.rdf` should be the `RePEcArchiveURL` as it links your archive to RePEc
+  - Fill the rdf files with appropriate working paper information. **Important:** The `URL` in `aaaarch.rdf` should be the `RePEcArchiveURL` as it links your archive to RePEc
   - Open `RePEc/aaa/index.html` and replace ssssss with your `SeriesCode`
-  - Replace `s3_buckets/working_papers_bucket/template/cover.png` with your own template.
-IMPORTANT: The template should be identical in dimensions (2487 x 3516 px) and layout.
+  - Replace `s3_buckets/working_papers_bucket/template/cover.png` with your own template. **Important:** The template should be identical in dimensions (2487 x 3516 px) and layout.
   - Finally copy the contents of `s3_buckets/working_papers_bucket/` to your actual S3 `WorkingPapersBucket`

 8. And that's it!
 You can now start uploading working papers on your site (refer to your `WebsiteURL`)